Tuesday, May 31

 Facts about the Man-faced stink bug:

-1. The Man-faced stink bug also known as the Catacanthus incarnatus are found in parts of Asia and India.
+1. The Man-faced stink bug, also known as Catacanthus incarnatus, is found in parts of Asia and India.

 3. The Man-faced stink bug has appeared on postage stamps in Vietnam, Thailand, and Singapore.

-4. Audubon Butterfly Garden and Insectarium located in New Orleans, Louisiana had some Man-faced stink bugs shipped to them.
-I’m not sure if the Man-faced stink bugs are still there or not.
-I read an article about the Man-faced stink bugs arrival that was dated 2017.
+4. Audubon Butterfly Garden and Insectarium, located in New Orleans, Louisiana, had some Man-faced stink bugs shipped to them.
+I’m not sure if the Man-faced stink bugs are still there.
+I read an article about the arrival of man-faced stink bugs, which was dated 2017.
 You can read the article here and watch the video on the cool Man-faced stink bugs with your parents/caretaker’s permission:

 Audubon Butterfly Garden webpage